Airline payments: 2025 in review

 Flexible payments democratise air travel

 The appeal is straightforward.
-High ticket prices can be a genuine barrier to booking, particularly for leisure travelers.
+High ticket prices can be a genuine barrier to booking, particularly for leisure travellers.
 BNPL removes this obstacle while transferring credit risk to specialist providers that pay airlines upfront.
 The commercial logic is sound: Airlines capture bookings they might otherwise lose, avoid chargebacks and reach markets with lower credit-card penetration.
-In Latin America, for instance, instalment payments are not a novelty but a cultural expectation.
+In Latin America, for instance, instalment payments are a cultural expectation.

 Airlines as fintechs